downimpact/thegeminator/README.md

 ```
 ![THE GEMINATOR](img/geminator.png)
 ## 🌐 Overview
 THE GEMINATOR manages Gemtext files below /srv/gemini, provides a live preview, and supports imports, printing, directories, backups and emoji.
+And it is hardly vibe coded!

 ### ⚙️ Current features:
 * classic directory tree